microsoft/PowerToys/README.md

 -

 **FancyZones**
 - Adjusted editor UX based on feedback.
-Thanks @niels9001!
+Thanks [@niels9001](https://github.com/niels9001)!

 **File Explorer**
-- Improved how SVG images are previewed in the preview pane, thanks @Drakula44!
+- Improved how SVG images are previewed in the preview pane, thanks[@Drakula44](https://github.com/Drakula44)!
-- @Aaron-Junker has created a proof of concept for using [Monaco editor](https://github.com/microsoft/monaco-editor) for previewing dev files.
+- [@Aaron-Junker](Aaron-Junker) has created a proof of concept for using [Monaco editor](https://github.com/microsoft/monaco-editor) for previewing dev files.
 This will enable over 125+ file types.

 **Image Resizer**
 -